JoelQ/testing-in-isolation/presentation.md

 ^Turns out you can!

-^Extract a separate class and pass in the know it all as a collaborator
+^Extract a separate class and use dependency injection to pass in the know it all as a collaborator

-^Now you can use a double to stand in for the know it all on only test the behavior that you've written as part of do_another_thing
+^Now you can use a double to stand in for the know-it-all, and only test the behavior that you've written as part of `do_another_thing`

 ---